-Plaintiffs-three organizations-filed suit within hours of the EO's issuance.
-But assertions about the supposed illegality of the EO cannot substitute for a showing that they are entitled to extraordinary relief.
-And as to each factor of that analysis, Plaintiffs fail to carry their burden.
-To start, Plaintiffs lack a cause of action-neither the Citizenship Clause nor any statute allows them to bring their asserted claims.
-They are also unlikely to succeed on the merits.
-As was apparent since its enactment, the Clause's use of the phrase "subject to the jurisdiction" of the United States means more than being subject to this country's regulatory power.
-It conveys that persons must be "completely subject to [the] political jurisdiction" of the United States, i.e., that they have a "direct and immediate allegiance" to this country, unqualified by an allegiance to any foreign power.
+Plaintiffs are also unlikely to succeed on the merits.
+As was apparent from the time of its enactment, the Citizenship Clause's use of the phrase "subject to the jurisdiction" of the United States contemplates something more than being subject to this country's regulatory power.
+It conveys that persons must be "completely subject to [the] political jurisdiction" of the United States, i.e., that they have a "direct and immediate allegiance" to this country, unqualified by an allegiance to any other foreign power.
 Elk v.
 Wilkins, 112 U.S. 94, 102 (1884).
-Just as that does not hold for diplomats or occupying enemies, it also does not hold for foreigners admitted temporarily or individuals here illegally. "[N]o one can become a citizen of a nation without its consent."
+Just as that does not hold for diplomats or occupying enemies, it similarly does not hold for foreigners admitted temporarily or individuals here illegally. "[N]o one can become a citizen of a nation without its consent."
 Id. at 103.
-And if the United States has not consented to someone's enduring presence, it likewise has not consented to making citizens of that person's children.
+And if the United States has not consented to someone's enduring presence, it follows that it has not consented to making citizens of that person's children.

 Although Plaintiffs contend that the Citizenship EO upends well-settled law, it is their maximalist reading which runs headlong into existing law.
-Not only is it inconsistent with the Supreme Court's holding in Elk that the children of Tribal Indians did not fall within the Clause, even though they were subject to the regulatory power of the United States, id. at 101-02, but it would render the Civil Rights Act of 1866 (which defined citizenship to cover those born in the United States, not "subject to any foreign power") unconstitutional just two years after it was passed.
+Not only is it inconsistent with the Supreme Court's holding in Elk that the children of Tribal Indians did not fall within the Citizenship Clause, even though they were subject to the regulatory power of the United States, id. at 101-02, but it would render the Civil Rights Act of 1866 (which defined citizenship to cover those born in the United States, not "subject to any foreign power") unconstitutional just two years after it was passed.
 But the Citizenship Clause was an effort to constitutionalize the Civil Rights Act.
-Plaintiffs also rely heavily on the Supreme Court's decision in Wong Kim Ark, 169 U.S. 649 (1898).
+Plaintiffs also rely heavily on the Supreme Court's decision in United States v.
+Wong Kim Ark, 169 U.S. 649 (1898).
 The Court, however, was careful to cabin its actual holding to the children of those with a "permanent domicile and residence in the United States," id. at 652-53, and "[b]reath spent repeating dicta does not infuse it with life."
 Metro.
 Stevedore Co. v.
 Rambo, 515 U.S. 291, 300 (1995).
 The Court in Wong Kim Ark did not suggest that it was overturning Elk or jeopardizing the 1866 Civil Rights Act, and reading that decision to leave open the question presented here is consistent with contemporary accounts, prior practices of the political branches, and Supreme Court decisions in the years following Wong Kim Ark.

 Finally, the balance of the equities does not favor injunctive relief.
-The Court should deny the pending preliminary injunction motion.
+The Court should deny the pending preliminary injunction motions in both cases.